 - Place the flour, baking powder and kosher salt in a medium-sized bowl and whisk to combine.
 Crack the eggs into a small bowl.

-- In a stand mixer with a paddle attachment cream the butter and sugar together for 4 minutes.
-The mixture should be lighter in color and look creamy.
-Add the eggs one at a time beating on medium speed after each addition until the egg is fully incorporated.
+- Add the eggs one at a time beating on medium speed after each addition until the egg is fully incorporated.
 Scrape the sides and bottom of the bowl after adding and beating in the second egg.
-After all the eggs are added scrape the sides and bottom of the bowl once again.
+After all the eggs are added scrape the sides and bottom of the bowl.

-- Add 1/3 of the flour and mix on low-speed (speed 2 on KitchenAid 7-QT Mixer) until incorporated.
+- Add 1/3 of the flour and mix on low-speed until incorporated.
 There may be some flour on the sides of the bowl - that’s okay.
-Add half of the clementine-sour cream mixer and mix on low speed until incorporated.
-Add 1/2 of the remaining flour, mix on low-speed, add the remaining clementine-sour cream mixture, and end with the addition of the remaining flour.
+Add half of the orange-sour cream mixture and mix on low speed until incorporated.
+Add 1/2 of the remaining flour, mix on low-speed, add the remaining orange-sour cream mixture and end with the addition of the remaining flour.
 After mixing in the remaining flour, scrape the sides and bottom of the bowl and mix for 20 seconds to fully incorporate all the ingredients.

-- Spray the bundt pan with Baker’s Joy baking spray making sure to cover the entire surface.
+- Spray the bundt pan with the baking spray making sure to cover the entire surface.
 Add the batter to the pan in large spoonfuls.
-When about half the batter is added tap the pan against a cloth covered counter 3 times to settle the batter into the pan.
+When about half the batter is added tap the pan against a cloth covered countertop.
 Add the remaining batter and tap the pan again to settle the batter into the crevices, especially if you’re using a bundt pan with an intricate pattern.
-If using the Nordic Ware Anniversary Bundt Pan there is no need to tap the pan.

-- Bake the cake for 55-60 minutes until the cake temperature is 202°F in the center and the top of the cake is slightly firm and bounces back when you press it with a finger tip.
+- Bake the cake for 55-60 minutes until the cake temperature is 208°F in the center and the top of the cake is slightly firm and bounces back when you press it with your fingertip.

 - Let the cake cool completely, 1-1/2 to 2 hours, before adding the glaze.